Best Dog Breeds for Families

-Of course, the best way to have a family friendly dog is to ensure that the dog considers every human member of the family as its Pack Leader.
-That being said, here is Cesar’s Way take on some of the most popular breeds.
+Of course, the best way to have a family-friendly dog is to ensure that the dog considers every human member of the family as its Pack Leader.
+That being said, here is Cesar’s Way’s take on some of the best dog breeds for families.

 The great advantage of bulldogs?
 They’re sturdy, so they can take anything that rambunctious kids throw at them, while they’re not very energetic.
 End result?
 A dog that will put up with a lot.
 They’re also not picky about where they live, so both small apartments and large houses are fine.

-If you don’t mind a bit of high maintenance when it comes to brushing and bathing, Charlie Brown’s best friend is an ideal dog for families with children.
+If you don’t mind a bit of high maintenance when brushing and bathing, Charlie Brown’s best friend is an ideal dog for families with children.
 Energetic and friendly, beagles are also sturdy and mostly child-proof, and your kids will wear out before they do.
-They also make good nannies that can help you herd the young ones at bed time, and have endearingly humorous habits, like howling, which can be very amusing in small doses.
+They also make good nannies that can help you herd the young ones at bedtime and have endearingly humorous habits, like howling, which can be very amusing in small doses.

-Spuds McKenzie, Buster Brown’s Pal, and the preferred canine baby sitter of yesteryear, bull terriers are intelligent, energetic and friendly dogs that can take a lot of roughhousing while remaining calm.
-Particularly suited to large families, they don’t complain too much when manhandled by children, and can actually help teach kids how to properly relate to dogs.
-Plus they’re just very cute and adorable.
-While they are energetic and require lots of play time, they will also help wear your kids out — the more the merrier — and will return the favor by being very protective of them.
+Spuds McKenzie, Buster Brown’s Pal, and the preferred canine baby sitter of yesteryear, bull terriers are intelligent, energetic, and friendly dogs that can take a lot of roughhousing while remaining calm.
+Particularly suited to large families, they don’t complain too much when manhandled by children and can help teach kids how to relate to dogs properly.
+Plus, they’re just charming and adorable.
+While they are energetic and require lots of playtimes, they will also help wear your kids out — the more, the merrier — and will return the favor by being very protective of them.

-Originally a middle-European hunting dog, and little known outside of its native Hungary, the Vizsla is gentle, loyal, quiet and affectionate.
+Originally a middle-European hunting dog, and little known outside of its native Hungary, the Vizsla is gentle, loyal, quiet, and affectionate.
 It does require a lot of exercise — not a problem if you have energetic children.
-Still, it prefers to spend a lot of time indoors with its family, and is very eager to learn and show off.
-If you want to teach your children by teaching them to train dogs, then this breed is a good choice.
+Still, it prefers to spend a lot of time indoors with its family and is very eager to learn and show off.
+If you want to teach your children by train dogs, then this breed is a good choice.

 A better choice for families with yards because of their energy, Irish Setters are wonderful with children, because they are playful and energetic.
 One word of warning, though — their life spans are among the shorter ones for larger breeds, so you should only choose an Irish Setter if you want to teach those inevitable life lessons while your children are in middle school.
 Twelve years is considered old age for the breed, and few make it to fifteen.

 Please note, only the standard poodle is a good family dog.
 Miniature poodles tend to be very high strung and not suitable for families with children.
-Standard poodles are smart and gentle, and are good for children with allergies, as they do not shed as much as other breeds.
-Otherwise, they are good-natured, and make excellent playmates for children.
+Standard poodles are intelligent and gentle and are ideal for children with allergies, as they do not shed as much as other breeds.
+Otherwise, they are good-natured and make excellent playmates for children.

-Goldens are almost everything a Labrador is, except with a much shorter life span then the Irish Setter — twelve years at the most, but ten more likely.
-Their main asset is extreme patience, useful around children, as well as their high energy.
-Frequently used as service dogs, they were originally bred as gun dogs and are avid swimmers.
+Goldens are almost everything a Labrador is, except with a much shorter life span than the Irish Setter — twelve years at the most, but ten more likely.
+Their main asset is extreme patience, helpful around children, as well as their high energy.
+Frequently used as service dogs, they were initially bred as gun dogs and are avid swimmers.